petehellyer/Neuroscience-Python-Course-Development/Setup-Windows.md

      `git clone https://github.com/dragos-gruia/MSc-Neuroscience-Python-Course-Development.git`

      `cd MSc-Neuroscience-Python-Course-Development`
-3. Once it is done downlaoding, type `jupyter` and `Enter`.
+3. Once it is done downloading, type `jupyter notebook` and `Enter`.
 This should open a Jupyter interface.
 4. If everything worked well, you should now be able to see and open the programming materials we created.
 To do so, press on the file called `Lecture1.ipnb` and start with the lectures.